ianmilliken/mpc/site/content/landing/take-control-of-your-business-growth-with-a-free-marketing-workshop.md

 **Marketing Workshop Includes:**

-* A clear approach to brand and marketing positioning
+* Review your business
+* Spy on your competitors
+* Analyse your audience, sales process and goals
 * Define your key marketing messages
 * Define your ideal target markets and map the journey back to your business
 * Review your website performance and role
-* Define appropriate marketing tactics
+* Discuss early observations and recommendations

 </p>